2016 was a record year for overseas visitors from Australia and Developing Markets to the island of Ireland.

 While three-quarters of our overseas visitors come from our top four markets (GB, the US, Germany and France), it is important to expand our focus beyond the traditional markets to the longer-term opportunities presented by emerging and developing markets like Australia/New Zealand, the Middle East, India and China.

-The new British-Irish Visa Scheme, launched in 2014, has opened up new opportunities in some of these markets and is making it easier for visitors from countries like India and China to come to the island of Ireland.
+The British-Irish Visa Scheme has opened up new opportunities in some of these markets and is making it easier for visitors from countries like India and China to come to the island of Ireland.
 It enables relevant visitors to travel freely between Ireland and the United Kingdom using either an Irish or a UK visa.